ODLS1/Mlaem_Pre-Release/README.md

     - [ ] Attach the `issue_events.txt` file you created,
     - [ ] Click the green `Submit new issue`.

-Mlaem developers will be automatically notified by GitHub and will tag and [prioritize](Issue_Prioritization.md) the issue.
+Mlaem developers will be automatically notified by GitHub and will [tag, prioritize, and resolve](Issue_Resolution.md) the issue.

 ### Making Feature Requests
 Please make feature requests by following step 6) in the issue creation process described above (but skip the "events file" step).